projectara/greybus-spec/source/module_info.rst

     Offset   Field           Size    Value           Description
     =======  ==============  ======  ==========      ===========================
     0        size            2       Number          Size of this descriptor record.
-    2        type            1       0x02            Type of the descritpor (String)
+    2        type            1       0x02            Type of the descriptor (String)
     3        length          1       Number          Length of the string in bytes 4        id              1       ID              String id for this descriptor 5        string          X       UTF-8           Characters for the string